Council will consider increased penalty

 During the Feb.
 13 meeting, Council Member Amber Grant agreed that the law shouldn’t be restrictive but pushed for it to include a standard for replacing trees.

 “We’re an [Arbor Day Foundation] Tree City,” she said.
 “If you want to go cut down 13 trees and you have a permit, great, but we’ve still lost something there.”

 Building Inspector Tim Dexter also cautioned the council against placing too much authority with the Building Department.

 “We do not have the expertise to identify tree species,” he said.
 “I’m a building official.
 I don’t know anything special about trees.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.